cmc333333/off-by-one/_posts/2013-11-14-parsing-legalese.md

 Regular expressions are one of the building blocks of almost any text parser.
 While we won't discuss them in great detail (there are many, better resources available,) I will note that learning how to write simple regexes doesn't take much time at all.
 As you progress and want to match more and more, Google around; do to their wide spread use, it's basically guaranteed that someone's had the same problem.

 Regular expressions allow you to describe the "shape" of text you would like to match.
-For example, if a sentence has the the phrase "the term", followed by some text, followed by "means" we might assume that that sentence is defining a word or phrase.
+For example, if a sentence has the phrase "the term", followed by some text, followed by "means" we might assume that that sentence is defining a word or phrase.
 Regexes give us many tools to narrow down the shape of text, including special characters to indicate whitespace, the beginning and end of a line, and "word boundaries" like commas, spaces, etc.

 ```
 "the term .* means"    # likely indicates a defined term